lucpattyn/webaudio/Readme.md

   4. Play audio queue (**Web Audio Api support require**)
   5. Get base64 images from broadcasting server
   6. Assign in to an image source
-      (actually the video is split into two halves and played with two images)
+      (actually the video is split into two halves in streamer and played with two images in player)

 Works fine in all browsers